Squidyu/github-trending/README.md

 ## All language

+* 【2025-06-25】[musistudio / claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
+* 【2025-06-25】[Effect-TS / effect](https://github.com/Effect-TS/effect) - Build production-ready applications in TypeScript
 * 【2025-06-24】[ghostty-org / ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.
 * 【2025-06-24】[HarbourMasters / SpaghettiKart](https://github.com/HarbourMasters/SpaghettiKart) -
 * 【2025-06-24】[isledecomp / isle-portable](https://github.com/isledecomp/isle-portable) - A portable version of LEGO Island (1997)